redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 Log in to the cluster as a user from your identity provider, entering the password when prompted

-NOTE: You may need to add the parameter `--insecure-skip-tls-verify=true` if your clusters api endpoint does have a trusted cert.
+NOTE: You may need to add the parameter `--insecure-skip-tls-verify=true` if your clusters api endpoint does not have a trusted cert.

 ```sh
 oc login --insecure-skip-tls-verify=true -u <username> -p <password>